 Don't like spicy foods?
 Try using a chitosan supplement

 Spicy food isn't for everyone, so not everyone will be able to gradually build up a tolerance.
 Even people who have been downing the components of peppers their entire lives may not be able to enjoy spicy cuisine as part of their daily diet, and may need to rely on other ways to support general health, spark weight loss, and decrease the risk of cardiovascular disease.
 For those individuals, there are options to still enjoy the weight loss effects of capsaicin, including capsaicin capsules.

 Capsaicin capsules can also prove too intense for stomachs prone to belly pain or suffering from inflammatory bowel disease.
 Calorie Burn Black's efforts to reduce body fat mass rely primarily upon chitosan, a component found in the hard outer skeletons of shellfish, some insects, and some fungi, and include tea and coffee to further stimulate metabolic action in the human body, all without inducing a sensation of heat in the body.

-Spicy foods alone may not be able to trigger a massive landslide of weight loss, capsaicin, a compound found in spicy cuisine, has been consistently linked to better weight management, improved heart health, and improved metabolic health.
+Spicy foods alone may not be able to trigger a massive landslide of weight loss, but capsaicin, a compound found in spicy cuisine, has been consistently linked to better weight management, improved heart health, and improved metabolic health.
 Consuming those foods in adequate quantities can prove difficult for people who have digestive tract disorders or delicate stomachs, or may prove difficult for anyone who does not prefer the taste of spicy food products.
 These individuals can utilize alternative supplements to gain the same powerful weight loss results.
 For people who are able to develop a tolerance, who have a history of eating those foods, or who simply enjoy spicy flavors, adding more of these foods into their diet could result in improvements to health and prevention against common disorders and diseases, including metabolic disorders and cardiovascular disease.